vishal2468/Concurrency/README.md

 ```

 ## Problem 2: Extreme synchronization
-Non-concurrent (serial) code
+* Non-concurrent (serial) code

 ## Bigger problem
-Liveness
+* Liveness

 # Liveness - deadlocks, livelocks and starvation

 ## Liveness
-• State of general activity and motion
+* State of general activity and motion
-• Requires a system to make progress
+* Requires a system to make progress
-• Not "stuck"
+* Not "stuck"
-• Something good will eventually occur
+* Something good will eventually occur

 ## Program execution
-• Starts
+* Starts
-• Executes
+* Executes
-• Completes successfully or errors out
+* Completes successfully or errors out
-• Hangs
+* Hangs

 ## What can cause liveness issues?
-The infinite loop
+* The infinite loop

 ## What can cause liveness issues?
-The Infinite loop
+* The Infinite loop

 ## Liveness issues with concurrency
-• Deadlock
+* Deadlock
-• Livelock
+* Livelock
-• Starvation
+* Starvation

 ## Deadlock
-• Multiple threads are waiting for other threads
+* Multiple threads are waiting for other threads
-• The dependency is circular
+* The dependency is circular

 ## Deadlock example
-The "No, you hang up first" problem
+* The "No, you hang up first" problem
-Dependency is circular
+* Dependency is circular*

 ```java
 synchronized(objRef1) {